m47812/hdl_toolbox/doc/user_guide_console.md

 ``hdltoolbox --help``

 Provides a list of all available functions.
-Additionally use ``hdltoolbox <COMMAND NAME> --help`` on any command to show help for the command specifially.
+Additionally use ``hdltoolbox <COMMAND NAME> --help`` on any command to show help for the command specifically.

 ### Component